Jiquan Chen, PhD

 Ecological Society of America (ESA, 2014).

-Dr. Chen is also the Editor-in-Chief for two book series: 1) Landscape Ecology
+Dr. Chen is also the Editor-in-Chief for "Ecological Processes" (SpringerNature) and for two book series: 1) Landscape Ecology

 He is the founder and chief scientist of the US-China Carbon Consortium (USCCC)